uNetworking/SuperCereal/README.md

 <div align="center"><img src="al.jpg" /></div>

-SuperCereal is a simple and efficient JSON serializing library for Go.
-Unlike many other "fast" serializers, it doesn't make use of intermediate (hash) maps or "documents".
-Instead it immediately dumps to a pre-allocated buffer, whatever data you add as you add it.
-JSON is emitted in chunks of bytes in a streaming fashion.
-Because of this SuperCereal runs a lot faster and with way less memory usage compared to solutions with intermediate documents (such as RapidJSON).
+SuperCereal is a simple and efficient JSON serialization library for Go.
+Unlike most other serializers it doesn't operate using an intermediary tree data structure (think "DOM") but instead exposes a set of simple fuction calls to directly control the JSON generation (a la "SAX").
+This makes for a very lightweight and efficient JSON serialization process where most execution paths incur no memory allocations.

 ### Overview
 ```go